Dickinson-COMP-491-492/website/docs/07-gitActivity.md

 Make a pull request for your `round1fix` branch:

-1. Open your `github-issues-activity` repository on GitHub.
+1. Open your `github-issues-sec1/sec2` repository on GitHub.
 1. Create a new pull request.
 There are multiple ways to do this within the GitHub interface:
    * The green "Compare & pull request" button may be visible if your change was made recently.
 Click it if you see it.